-Therefore, if one drops the missing term and chooses an allowed $\gamma$ value as is shown in Figure~\ref{A_m} and Figure~\ref{B} (i.e. $\gamma=0.000398$) , the trend of the black line and the red line looks different--the red line is increasing (with some ripples on it) but the black line looks quite flat.
-Without noticing the missing term, one may give up this value for $\gamma$ and go back to the not allowed value $\gamma=0.1$ and think that the numerical test is consistent with ones analytic result (i.e.drop the missing term).
-This case may give one a misleading double check that ones analytic and numerical computations are consistent in that $\gamma$ value($\gamma=0.1$), so ones analytic results are correct.
+Therefore, if one drops the missing term and chooses an allowed $\gamma$ value, as is shown in Fig. ~\ref{A_m} and ~\ref{B} (i.e., $\gamma=0.000398$) , the trends of the black and the red lines look different-the red line is increasing (with some ripples on it), but the black line looks quite flat.
+Without noticing the missing term, one may give up this value for $\gamma$ and go back to the not allowed value of $\gamma=0.1$ and think that the numerical test is consistent with one's analytic result (i.e., dropping the missing term).
+This case may give one's a misleading double check that ones analytic and numerical computations are consistent in terms of the $\gamma$ value($\gamma=0.1$), so one's analytic results are correct.
 But in fact the contribution of the missing term is suppressed in a not allowed $\gamma$ region. \\

-Besides, one thing is important that we should be careful when we choose the value of $a$.
-If we set the light speed $c=1$, then the proper acceleration $a$ is smaller than $1$ (i.e.$a<1$).
-In our present numerical calculations, we choose the proper acceleration $a=0.1$ or $a=0.001$ both are smaller than $1$.
-In the past work, we choose $a=1$ and this value is not a good choice if we assume the light speed $c=1$.
-The value $a=1$ is too big. \\
+In addition, it is important to be careful when choosing a value of $a$.
+If we set the light speed $c=1$, then the proper acceleration $a$ is smaller than $1$ (i.e., $a<1$).
+In our present numerical calculations, we choose the proper acceleration to be $a=0.1$ or $a=0.001$, both of which are smaller than $1$.
+In our previous work, we chose $a=1$, which is not a good choice if we assume that the light speed $c=1$.
+The value $a=1$ is too large. \\

 Next, we will continue to consider the inertial detector case.